 And it shall come to pass afterward, [that] I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: ...
 And I will shew wonders in the heavens and in the earth, blood, and fire, and pillars of smoke.
 The sun shall be turned into darkness, and the moon into blood, before the great and the terrible day of the LORD come.
 (Joel 2:28,30,31)

 This prophecy was fulfilled at Pentecost, as acknowledged by Peter who quoted Joel 2:28-31 and said "what you see this morning was predicted centuries ago by the prophet Joel."
 (Acts 2:16 NLT) Did the people at Pentecost literally see blood, fire, and pillars of smoke on Pentecost?
-No, this was figurative language about the upsetting of an old world order, the end of Judaism's exclusive status as God's people, and the establishment of God's Kingdom upon this earth ruled by the Lord Jesus Christ.
+Other than a lunar eclipse, these signs were not mentioned as being present.
+This was figurative language about the upsetting of an old world order, the end of Judaism's exclusive status as God's people, and the establishment of God's Kingdom upon this earth ruled by the Lord Jesus Christ.

 Likewise, Revelation 6 speaks of the upsetting of the old world order of the Jews using the same figurative and hyperbolic language as Joel.
 Their world was about to be forever changed in 70 AD as their temple is destroyed, the Old Covenant is cancelled, and their holy city is destroyed and given to the gentiles to be trampled under foot until the times of the gentiles are fulfilled.